 In addition to planning for the actual shipments of spent fuel and high-level waste, DOE and the other responsible federal agencies have authority for routing of such materials.
 The goal of the federal government's highway routing regulations is to reduce risk "by reducing the amount of time radioactive material is in transit."
-To achieve this goal, DOT has developed a system pursuant to the Hazardous Materials Transportation Act and routing regulations, commonly called by Docket HM-164, governing the highway routing of nuclear wastes and other radioactive materials.
+To achieve this goal, DOT has developed a system pursuant to the Hazardous Materials Transportation Act and routing regulations, commonly called by Docket HM-164, governing the highway routing of nuclear wastes and other radioactive materials and codified in 49 CFR 177.825(b).
 The process also allows for states to designate "preferred" or "alternative" routes either to supplement or provide alternatives to the interstate highway system, which is generally the route chosen for transport.
-DOT uses the HIGHWAY routing model for much of its planning.
-Railroad routing issues, which are not governed by a defined set of rules such as HM-164, are often decided through the use of the INTERLINE routing model, among other tools.

-Since responsibility for many routing issues is divided among and between state, tribal, local and federal sources, routing regulations are often a source of tension.
-The HMTA preempts inconsistent state or local laws.
-The HMTA has a process for obtaining a DOT determination of the consistency of a given state or local law with the HMTA or implementing regulations.
+Responsibility for routing issues rests with the federal government and certain rights are granted to the states.
+Routing regulations are often a source of tension.
+On November 16, 1990, President Bush signed into law the most comprehensive amendments to the Hazardous Materials Transportation Act (HMTA) in 15 years.
+The Hazardous Materials Transportation Uniform Safety Act of 1990 (HMTUSA) was created by Congress in an effort to strengthen the HMTA provisions.
+The HMTUSA preempts state, local or tribal government regulations concerning routing of hazardous materials unless the regulations are "substantially the same" as the HMTA or its regulations.
+The HMTUSA continues the process established under HMTA for obtaining a DOT determination of the consistency of a given state or local law with the HMTA or implementing regulations.
 This determination is termed an "inconsistency ruling."
-Through the inconsistency ruling, the Hazardous Materials Transportation Act is examined to determine if inconsistencies exist between state and federal requirements.
+Through the inconsistency ruling process, the Hazardous Materials Transportation Act is examined to determine if inconsistencies exist between state and federal requirements.
 DOT's Office of Hazardous Materials Transportation considers whether compliance with both state or local requirements and the HMTA, or regulations under the HMTA, is possible as well as the extent to which the state or local requirement is an obstacle to the accomplishment and execution of the HMTA and its attendant regulations.
-Occasionally, if an unfavorable ruling results, the challenging authority will file suit in a federal court to determine if the state or local rule should be preempted.
+If an unfavorable ruling results, the challenging party will file suit in a federal court to determine if the state or local rule should be preempted or upheld.
+However, new provisions under HMTUSA disallow any action in a court for at least six months or until DOE has issued a ruling.